TecknozBD/Hyper-Titan/document/detailed_architecture.md

 ### IO Subsystem

-The IO Subsystem provides interfaces for various input/output peripherals such as the UART & SPI.
-It also house low speed components such as the CLINT, PLIC, System Control CSR.
+The IO Subsystem provides interfaces for low-speed peripherals such as UART and SPI.
+It also houses system components such as the CLINT, PLIC, and System Control CSR.
 The basic specifications are as follows:

 - **Clock:** clk_pl (100 MHz)
 - **Reset:** arst_n_pl